chef/chef-web-docs/content/resources/chocolatey_package/_index.md

   default_value: null
   new_in: null
   description_list:
-  - markdown: 'Optional.
-The path to a package in the local file system or a
+  - markdown: 'The optional path to a package in the local file system or a

       reachable UNC path.
 Ensure that the path specified is to the